The Best Cold Calling Script & How to Make Your Own [Template]

 I'd love to continue the conversation because I think [your company name] would be able to help you figure out a solution.
 [Then take whatever next steps are part of your sales process.]

-Asking open-ended questions will help you get more information out of the prospect and will help you tailor a solution to their specific challenges.
+Asking open-ended questions helps you get more information and helps you create a tailored solution to their specific challenges.

 10. Be an active listener.